 I observe many of the fasts during the year to continue to bring me closer to God.
 I do my duty as a mother, a daughter, a sister, a friend, and a co-worker.
 I teach my kids the importance of being a good person and that God is inside you an around you, and to try your best to do the right thing

 I take my kids to the temple too as often as I can.
 I have taught them prayers.
 Prayers that were passed down to me as a child from my mother which were passed down to her from her mother, and new prayers I recently learned.

 I have taught my kids hymns and the meaning of our various Hindu celebrations.
 They also get very excited when those special days occur.
 I have taught them to thank God for everything that we have and to pray to God for what they want.
 I have taught them to turn to God in their time of need and in their pain.
 I have taught them that God loves them.

 The biggest blessing that has happened after my divorce was the ability to be a role model for my children when times are bad.
 They have seen through me, bad things happen in life and people that you love may hurt you, but with God in their heart and in their mind, they can make it through anything.

 My faith gets tested from time to time.
 I do get tired of the constant struggle and wonder when my prayers will be answered, and if God is listening to me at all.
 Having faith means that you that have to believe and trust even during those times, especially during those times when it looks hopeless.
 It is the only way I can truly get through those rough moments.

 It is with prayer that I get through every day.
 I start my morning every day listening to religious hymns and pray that my day goes well and that He give me the strength to face whatever the day brings.
 Today I am stronger than I have ever been and I know my strength comes from God.
 I am not afraid anymore.
-I know that after going through a divorce, I can get through anything.
+I know that after my divorce, I can get through anything.